danielendaylalu1/MusicExplore/README.md

 This is a test project for Addis Software.

-You can view the live version here.
+You can view the live version here https://music-explore-eight.vercel.app/.

 ## Tools Used